Check Out Daily Itinerary For Rideau Canal Sea Doo Tour…

 Sea Doo & Jet Ski into Kingston Harbour…

 We were greeted by a cannon salvo from Old Fort Henry, fired for the delight of tourists.
 I half-expected the whoosh of balls as geysers bracketed our bobbing watercraft!
-Instead, we spotted the stubby, silo-like Martello Towers that guard Confederation Basin, and coasted into our dock, which had the nasty habit of submerging suddenly if one stepped the wrong way.
-A wall of heat simmered over Kingston’s beautiful waterfront as we used marina carts to wheel our gear to the nearby the Radisson Plaza Hotel where we would spend the first night of our Sea Doo ride.
+Instead, we spotted the stubby, silo-like Martello Towers that guard Confederation Basin.
+Here, we coasted into our dock, which had the nasty habit of submerging suddenly if one stepped the wrong way.
+A wall of heat simmered over Kingston’s beautiful waterfront as we used marina carts to wheel our gear to the nearby the Delta Hotel where we would spend the first night of our Sea Doo ride.

 Many Locks to Ottawa…

 Despite my preparatory tour research, I still had a few unanswered questions.
 I’d found info about how to lock through properly, and we had decided not to pass through the eight locks of the system at Ottawa (access to the Ottawa River).
-That left 39 others remaining on the Rideau Canal proper between Kingston and Ottawa, with ten sets of multiple locks that could take anywhere from an hour to an afternoon to negotiate, depending on the fortune of one’s arrival time.
+That left 39 others remaining on the Rideau Canal proper between Kingston and Ottawa.
+This includes with ten sets of multiple locks that could take anywhere from an hour to an afternoon to negotiate, depending on the fortune of one’s arrival time.
 In addition, we had little sense yet of how traffic volume, speed zones, or weather delays would impact the timing of our Sea Doo ride.
-But I did know there was virtually nowhere to overnight between Merrickville and Ottawa — and that in seven days, we had to be back in Rockport and headed for home.
+But I did know there was virtually nowhere to overnight between Merrickville and Ottawa.
+And that in seven days, we had to be back in Rockport and headed for home.

 Rideau Canal Sea Doo Tour: Day Two – Kingston to Westport, Ontario…